The adventure continues…

 I once got a plaque – Rose ‘Pit Bull’ Geer.
 I was so proud of that title.
 Until my dad reminded me that most people don’t appreciate a Pit Bull fight.
 It is not pretty, and there are no clear winners.

-I will be doing some inner reflection in the weeks ahead as I finish up writing my book and packing up my home.
+I will do some inner reflection in the weeks ahead as I finish writing my book and packing up my home.
 How true to myself do I want to be?

-It might even be wiser for me to become meek and mild- never questioning ineffective leadership or wanting to make my job better than it was when I walked in.
-Just drift through the days without making a ripple, never truly happy with what I’m doing.
+Rather than question ineffective leadership or wanting to make my job better than when I walked in, I might be better off becoming meek and mild.
+Float through the days without making a ripple, never truly content.

-Or, take this as a learning experience.
-In the event that I am hired somewhere, I won’t be the type of leader who discourages progressive ideas and suggestions.
-If I disagree with a proposal, I will explain why I believe that this is not the right time to implement the change.
+Or take this as a learning experience.
+If I am hired somewhere, I won’t be the leader who discourages progressive ideas and suggestions.
+If I disagree with a proposal, I will explain why I believe this is not the right time to implement the change.
 Leaders who inspire the ability to think outside the box and ask challenging questions will be my role model.
 I will be a leader that answers emails in a timely manner and always ‘circle back’ within the prescribed time frame.

 If I ever get hired somewhere. ..